jindalabhinav/machine-learning/parking-lot/README.md

    2. Dedicated automated booth on each floor
    3. Online
 8. A car can only be parked at its assigned spot, not any other (even larger)
 9. `How do we calculate the fare?
-Is the fare going to be the same for all car kinds?` - per hr fare
+Is the fare going to be the same for all car kinds?` - per-hour fare
    1. Fees = base + per hour
       1. S - 50 (base fee) + 80 (per hour)
       2. M - 80 (base fee) + 100 (per hour)